brennanhafner/AU-data-spring2020/assignment6.md

 ### Steps for cleaning and analyzing

+* Filtered the data to only include farms in the U.S.

 * Expanded rows

 * Searched for and filled in blanks in "required" operational and date columns